- General Airspace Commentary

 for aerobatics, in any class of airspace.

-If it's been eight hours, but you are still under the
+If it's been twelve hours, or even more, but you are still under the

 Here is the definition of day from CARs

 101.01: "day" or "daylight" means